-The Readings follow the Lectionary for "year B" for that week.
+The Readings follow the Lectionary for "Year C" for that week.
 Previous years link below.
+Christ Church uses Track 2 of the readings.

 What is the Revised Common Lectionary